ajmpawlik/Bank_tech_test/README.md

 As a client of a BANK,
 so that I could store my money on the basic account,
 I can make a deposit.

+As a client of a BANK,
+so that I could know when I made an operation,
+I record a date of the operation.